Skip to main content

 • Date lodged: Tuesday, 22 November 2005

-To ask the Scottish Executive what action has been taken to reduce the gap in unemployment rates between the worst areas in the (a) West Dunbartonshire and (b) East Dunbartonshire local authority area and the average rate of unemployment for Scotland as a whole and what the reduction in this gap has been in each year since 1996.
+To ask the Scottish Executive what action is being taken to reduce the number of households and, in particular, households with children living in temporary accommodation in the (a) West Dunbartonshire and (b) East Dunbartonshire local authority area since 1997.